Christmas for the American slave was a time of hope and irony.

 This melting pot of contrasting flavors, of ironic creation, of debate unceasing in the American dialogue was all born under a Constitution designed to provide freedom of expression, of worship and of gathering while under a banner of peace – an ideal tied closely to the very idea of Christmas itself.

 Only in America could something as big as Christmas be shaped into something so inclusive.

-Click the arrow below to hear a rendition of Sweet Little Jesus Boy performed by Ed Ames, a white Jewish American singer who would in his career go on to fame playing a Native American:
+Click below to hear a rendition of Sweet Little Jesus Boy performed by Ed Ames, a white Jewish American singer who would in his career go on to fame playing a Native American: